POSH

 Understand the full pattern

-Sextortion often sits inside a wider pattern of manipulation, secrecy, dependency, and control.
+Sextortion often sits inside a wider pattern of manipulation, secrecy, dependency, coercion, and control.

 Best next steps